quantum-compiler/quartz/README.md

-Quartz targets the logical optimization stage in quantum circuit compilation and can be used to optimize quantum circuits for arbitrary gate sets (e.g., IBM or Regetti quantum processors).
+Quartz targets the logical optimization stage in quantum circuit compilation and can be used to optimize quantum circuits for arbitrary gate sets (e.g., IBM or Rigetti quantum processors).
 Quartz works in two steps.
 First, for a given gate set, the Quartz circuit generator and circuit equivalence verifier can automatically generate and verify possible circuit transformations, represented as an equivalent circuit class (ECC) set.
 Second, Quartz's circuit optimizer